SERVICES AND INFO

 What to Expect

-• Finger prick to take a small blood sample to check for anemia and to see whether you’re Rh positive or negative
+Finger prick to take a small blood sample to check your blood iron levels

-The length of the second visit will depend on what services you are having.
 It can take anywhere from 2–6 hours.
-When you schedule your second visit, we'll give you an estimate of how long it will take and any special instructions you'll need to follow.
+If you schedule your abortion services for a different day we will give you an estimate of how long it will take and any special instructions you will need to follow.

 Our staff will support you during your procedure.
 Afterward, you will rest for a while in the recovery room.
-You’ll receive detailed instructions for what to expect after your abortion.
+You will receive detailed instructions for what to expect after your abortion.

-If you’re 17 weeks pregnant or more, the abortion may require 3 visits.*
+If you are 17 weeks pregnant or more, the abortion may require 3 visits.*

 After Your Abortion